SAVINGS VS. CHECKING ACCOUNTS

 Savings accounts are designed to hold larger sums of money for longer periods of time.
 Traditionally, these accounts are not tied to debit cards or a designated checkbook—they’re meant to accept more deposits than withdrawals.

-This probably sounds super inconvenient, but when working alongside a checking account, it becomes a powerful tool to build savings for future goals.
-Some of the benefits are purely psychological—having a place to separate funds solely for future use makes it easier to save.
-However, there are practical benefits as well, such as earning interest on steadily growing balance instead of the constant fluctuation associated with a checking account.
+This may sound inconvenient, but when working alongside a checking account, it becomes a powerful tool to build savings for your future goals.
+Some of the benefits of having a savings account are purely psychological—having a place to separate funds dedicated for the future use makes it easier for some people to save.
+There are practical benefits as well, such as earning interest on a steadily growing balance instead of the constant fluctuation associated with a checking account.

 Some banks even offer automatic saving features which allow you to select an amount to automatically transfer from your checking account to savings account each month.
 This makes it easier than ever to form a savings habit and build towards your personal financial goals.
 Consult the experts at your bank for a better idea about the savings accounts they offer and how you can utilize them to your full potential.